TanishaKr07/HolidayRecipesClassifier/README.md

 We one-hot encoded `'cal_group'` using an `OrdinalEncoder` to preserve the calorie ranges.
 The dessert column served as the binary target label.

-After training the model, we observed thatt the model was heavily biased towards non-desserts.
+After training the model, we observed that the model was heavily biased towards non-desserts.
 The F1 score for predicting non-desserts was 0.81, while the F1 score for predicting desserts was only 0.02.
 This is because the model predicted almost every recipe as a non-dessert, which can be proved by 99% showing up as False while only 1% for True.
 The reason for this could be that there are more recipes that are non-desserts than desserts.
 The overal accuracy was 0.68, but the macro-average F1 score was 0.41, which indicates poor performance on identifying desserts.
-This shows the limitation of using logistic regression with only calorie-based features as a baseline model, so for the final model we decided to implement a more comple model with additional features to improve performance.
+This shows the limitation of using a decision tree with only calorie-based features as a baseline model, so for the final model we decided to implement a more complex model with additional features to improve performance.

 ---

 ## Final Model

+Before creating our final model, we wanted to see if we could improve our decision tree model from our baseline model.
+To do this we added the following features:

+The F1 score improved immensely.

 For the final model, we used a random forest classifier using the following features: `'avg_rating', 'n_steps', 'calories', 'cal_group', 'homemade'`